 5.11.3 Providing input to the candidature milestone progression process.

 5.12 Providing advice and guidance to less experienced supervisors on the panel as appropriate (e.g. where a registered Principal Supervisor joins an individual candidate’s supervision panel as a co-supervisor).

 6.1 The university will provide supervision professional development opportunities and resources for supervisors.
 This includes an Induction to Graduate Research Student Management at USC.

 7.1 Supervisors experiencing difficulty with any aspect of their supervision of an HDR candidate should discuss the problems with the candidate and other supervisor(s) in the first instance (if appropriate).
-Where the issue cannot be resolved within the supervision panel, the matter should be brought to the relevant Head of School for informal resolution.
+Where the issue cannot be resolved within the supervision panel, the matter should be brought to the relevant Head of enrolling unit for informal resolution.